The Ultimate Austria Guide - What should you do in Austria?

 Dachstein Ice Cave, Hallstatt Salt Mine, The Bone House & Cemetery, Market Square, Boating On Lake Hallstatt, Five Fingers Lookout Point, Rudolph’s Tower & Skywalk

 A south-western city in Austria, it is the capital of the state of Tyrol.
 It is one of the most populous places in Austria and enjoys a modern city-life with a couple of historic sites nearby.
-Innsbruck is also an internationally renowned winter sports center.
-The Swarovski Crystal World, with its 14 magical chambers is an experience attraction showcasing crystals in all their glory.
+Innsbruck is also an internationally renowned winter sports centre.
+The Swarovski Crystal World, with its 14 magical chambers, is an experience attraction located close to Innsbruck, showcasing crystals in all their glory.
 Visitors are made well acquainted with crystals leaving them mesmerized and full of wonder.
 It is one of the most visited places in Austria and is highly recommended!

 Places to visit in Innsbruck include -

 Colourful row of houses on Mariahilf Street along the Inn River, Swarovski crystal factory, Golden Roof, Ambras Castle, Innsbruck Zoo and Hofburg